 Mr Nikola Erceg is doing his PhD at the University of Zagreb.
 His research interests are decision making and economic psychology, and he is currently investigating economic attitude and the role of moral foundations.

-Supervisor: Dr Jérémy Lemoine, ESCP Europe Business School, United Kingdom
+From identity leadership to work commitment Supervisor: Dr Jérémy Lemoine, ESCP Europe Business School, United Kingdom